dgwozdz/HN_SO_analysis/README.md

 function, e.g. sum of questions which appeared in a certain day.
 You could come up with, for example, an average.
-However, the problem with such a metric could be small samples on the basis of which it would be computed (for example, a mean score gathered by questions on SO from a given day when during that 24 hours only one or two posts popped up), which would be unrepresentative.
+However, the problem with such a metric could be small samples on the basis of which it would be computed (for example, a mean number of points gathered by questions on SO from a given day when during that 24 hours only one or two posts popped up), which would be unrepresentative.

 How to cope with the problem of causality: one phenomenon partially influencing another?
 The **first approach** could be an EDA -